Call-In Orders vs Online Ordering: Which One is Right For Your Restaurant?

 With call-in orders, your restaurant can only accept as many orders as your staff are able to take by phone.
 And if a customer keeps hitting a busy signal, they’re unlikely to call back – especially if they’re already only moments away from hangry.
 This is a surefire way to leave a bad taste in their mouth.

-In contrast, online ordering enables your customers to order as much and as frequently as they like, allowing you to accept more orders at a time.
-For example, Esmeralda’s 2.0 used to average between $1,000 and $1,500 in call-in orders for takeout during peak times.
-Now, the restaurant’s sales have doubled.
+In contrast, online ordering enables your customers to order as much and as frequently as they like, allowing you to accept more orders at a time – something that can lead to as much as a 19% increase in average transactions.

 Driving greater order volume isn’t the only way to boost your restaurant’s revenue with online ordering.
 Upselling is another key benefit of taking orders digitally versus using a phone ordering system.